-As one of the shorter hitters and with mid-range statistics for most other facets of the game, it seems that Snedeker's putting is what has given him the chance to compete among the very best.
+As one of the shorter hitters and with mid-range statistics for most other facets of the game, it was Snedeker's putting that gave him the chance to compete among the very best.

 What you can learn from Brandt Snedeker's putting?

 Snedeker has largely modelled his techniques from all aspects of his game on his childhood hero, Tom Watson.
 So sure enough, he, like Watson, is a quick player who sticks to old-fashioned views of the game.

 Just a quick look at Snedeker's routine will justify claims that he has emulated some of the aspects of Watson's putting.
 When watching Brandt Snedeker trying to read a putt, you will see him walk halfway between the ball and the hole on medium length and long putts, and at the same time use his feet to feel the green as he walks.
 What this does is help to feel the line of the putt from the high side of the hole.

 After a long and thorough examination of the putt, however, you will see that Snedeker pulls the trigger much quicker than most after having addressed the ball.
 You must realise though, that this is not a 'rushed' action, but in fact one with a purpose.
 Hitting the putt as soon as he is ready means that he has maintained the feedback he has just gained from reading the green.